William Henry Draper III: Early venture capital

 In 1959, Draper left Chicago to work as an associate at his father's newly formed firm, Draper, Gaither & Anderson, the first venture capital company on the West Coast.
 In 1962, Draper left Draper, Gaither & Anderson to co-found the venture capital firm Draper & Johnson Investment Company with his good friend Pitch Johnson, whom he had met while working at Inland Steel.
 In 1965, Draper founded Sutter Hill Ventures, which to this day remains one of the top venture capital firms in the country.
-During his twenty years as the senior partner of Sutter Hill, Draper helped to organize and finance several hundred high technology manufacturing companies.
-In 1986, he became the head of the world's largest source of multilateral development grant assistance, the United Nations Development Programme, and was instrumental in leadership of several global initiatives, such as the international Education for All movement (beginning formally with the 1990 Conference in Jomtien, Thailand), the 1995 Beijing Women's' Conference, and the 1995 Social Summit in Copenhagen, Denmark.
+During his twenty years as the senior partner of Sutter Hill, Draper helped to organize and finance several hundred high-technology manufacturing companies.
+In 1986, he became the head of the world's largest source of multilateral development grant assistance, the United Nations Development Programme, and was instrumental in the leadership of several global initiatives, such as the international Education for All movement (beginning formally with the 1990 Conference in Jomtien, Thailand), the 1995 Beijing Women's' Conference, and the 1995 Social Summit in Copenhagen, Denmark.

 Public service

-Draper has played an international leadership role in expanding the world economy and the global wealth gap.
+Draper has played an international leadership role in expanding the world economy and addressing the global wealth gap.
 He served from 1981 to 1986 as president and Chairman of the Export–Import Bank of the United States and was appointed to this position by President Ronald Reagan.
 In this post, Draper assumed a leadership role in U.S. efforts to sustain world trade in the face of major liquidity problems among the developing countries.

 In 1986, he became the head of the world's largest source of multilateral development grant assistance, the United Nations Development Programme.
 As the second highest ranking individual in the United Nations, Draper oversaw nearly 10,000 international aid projects.
 During his time at the UN and the Export-Import Bank, Draper traveled to 101 developing countries and met with over 50 heads of state.
 Under Draper, "the agency's programs grew in value from $890 million in 1985 to $1.5 billion in 1992."